fatimaghani/AzureSentinelLab/README.md

-# Sentinel Lab Failed Login
+# Azure Sentinel Lab: Mapping Failed RDP Logins

 ## Introduction
 In this lab, we will set up Azure Sentinel (SIEM) and connect it to a live virtual machine acting as a honey pot.
 We will observe live attacks (RDP Brute Force) from all around the world.
 We will use a custom PowerShell script to look up the attackers Geolocation information and plot it on the Azure Sentinel Map.